Microsoft Edge Add-ons store developer policies

 You must provide distinct and informative details about your extension and the functionality in listing (metadata) for your extension.
 Your extension must provide a valuable and quality user experience.
 Your extension must also have an active presence in Microsoft Edge Add-ons.

 1.1.6 Stability and Performance

-Extensions with obfuscated code are not allowed.
-This includes code within the Extension package as well as any external code or resource fetched from the web.
+Extensions with obfuscated code aren't allowed.
+This includes code within your extension package as well as any external code or resource fetched from the web.
 You may be asked to refactor parts of your code if it is not reviewable.

 1.1.8 Altering Browser Settings

-Your Extension must not, without appropriate user consent, alter, or appear to alter, browser functionality or settings including, but not limited to: the address bar search provider and suggestions, the start or home page, the new tab page, and adding or removing favourite.
+Your extension must not, without appropriate user consent, alter, or appear to alter, browser functionality or settings including, but not limited to: the address bar search provider and suggestions, the start or home page, the new tab page, and adding or removing favorite.

-Any alteration to the browser settings should be explicitly documented in the description of the Extension.
+Any alteration to the browser settings should be explicitly documented in the description of your extension.

 1.2.1 Content Security Policies

-If you make any changes to your Extension beyond the described functionality, any changes to code must be compliant with the Microsoft Edge content security policy.
-Example: Your Extension should not download a remote script and subsequently run that script in a manner that is not consistent with the described functionality.
+If you make any changes to your extension beyond the described functionality, any changes to code must be compliant with the Microsoft Edge content security policy.
+For example, your extension should not download a remote script and subsequently run that script in a manner that is not consistent with the described functionality.

 1.2.2 Unwanted and Malicious Software